RuaraidhCurr/Notes/SalesForce/PD1 Notes/Search Solution Basics.md

 FIND {jsmith@cloudkicks.com} IN EMAIL FIELDS RETURNING Contact
 ```

 In SOSL, you can use `RETURNING FieldSpec` to specify which data is returned.
-We used it in the last unit, but let’s talk about the more advanced elements it includes.
+More advanced elements it includes.
 - `ObjectTypeName`—Specifies the object to return.
 - `FieldList`—Specifies the fields to return.
 - `ORDER By`—Specifies which fields to order the results by.
 You can also specify ascending or descending order.